Venetian Snares: 2015–present: Bandcamp

 Funk reached out to fans in 2015 for financial assistance in light of undisclosed circumstances.
 After an outpouring of support, he released a "thank you" album in appreciation.

 Funk released a new album on February 19, 2016, called Traditional Synthesizer Music.
 This album was the product of Funk's experimentations with modular synthesizers, and was created exclusively on modular synthesizer hardware.

 In 2017, Funk announced a collaboration with Daniel Lanois.
 This was recorded in Toronto and released in 2018 as Venetian Snares x Daniel Lanois.

+In 2025, Funk released his first new solo material since 2018, the single Drums, as part of a Planet Mu 30 year anniversary compilation album.
+Later in that year, he contributed drum programming to Spanish singer Rosalía's song "Reliquia", the second track off her third studio album Lux.

 Musical style

 Funk is well known for using odd time signatures, especially 7/4.
-For instance, the track "Szamár Madár" from Rossz Csillag Alatt Született uses a sample from Edward Elgar's 'Cello Concerto', edited into a 7/4 time signature.
+For instance, the track "Szamár Madár" from Rossz Csillag Alatt Született uses a sample from Edward Elgar's Cello Concerto, edited into a 7/4 time signature.
 The album Thank You for Your Consideration also employs unusual meters instead of the 4/4 time used in most electronic music.